tru5tzz/group1-mock/sensor_server/readme.md

 ![Bluetooth Mesh start screen](readme_img6.png)

-8. Open the app and choose the Provision Browser and tap **Scan**.
+10. Open the app and choose the Provision Browser and tap **Scan**.
 The device sending unprovisioned beacons should appear, tap **PROVISION**:

 ![Bluetooth Mesh Provision Browser](readme_img2.png)

-9. Start provisioning using the "Continue" button:
+11. Start provisioning using the "Continue" button:

 ![Bluetooth Mesh Provisioning Device](readme_img3.png)

-10. Configure the device as "Sensor Server" (inheriting the server setup model) and select the correct group to which the messages will subscribe (Demo group).
+12. Configure the device as "Sensor Server" (inheriting the server setup model) and select the correct group to which the messages will subscribe (Demo group).

 ![Bluetooth Mesh Device Configuration](readme_img4.png)

-11. Once the node is provisioned and correctly configured, it is ready to function in your demo network.
+13. Once the node is provisioned and correctly configured, it is ready to function in your demo network.

 ![Sensor server with Proxy connection](readme_img5.png)

-12. The next step is to add a sensor client or several into your network, if it has not already been done.
+14. The next step is to add a sensor client or several into your network if it has not already been done.
 This is required to fully test the whole system.
 Read the applicable example project documentation to learn more.

 For more information on the example, see [AN1300: Understanding the Silicon Labs Bluetooth Mesh SDK v2.x Sensor Model Demonstration](https://www.silabs.com/documents/public/application-notes/an1300-understanding-bluetooth-mesh-sensor-model-demo-sdk-2x.pdf).

 The button presses in this example:

-- Short presses will send the People Count value public to group
+- Short presses will send the signal public to the group

 ## Troubleshooting